DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 Part 10.
-Transition Metals 3d–block: 10.4 Titanium Chemistry
+Transition Metals 3d–block

-Titanium exhibits oxidation states of +2, +3 and +4.
 There are many titanium(III) complex ions and titanium is most widely known for its strong light alloys and the white pigment titanium(IV) dioxide TiO2.

-principal oxidation states of titanium, redox reactions of titanium, ligand substitution displacement reactions of titanium, balanced equations of titanium chemistry, formula of titanium complex ions, shapes colours of titanium complexes, formula of compounds
+Balanced equations of titanium chemistry are quoted wherever appropriate including the formula of titanium complex ions, shapes colours of titanium complexes, formula of compounds

 10.4.
 Chemistry of Titanium Ti, Z=22, 1s22s22p63s23p63d24s2

-data comparison of titanium with the other members of the 3d–block and transition metals
+Data comparison of titanium with the other members of the 3d–block and transition metals

 Z and symbol 21 Sc 22 Ti 23 V 24 Cr 25 Mn 26 Fe 27 Co 28 Ni 29 Cu 30 Zn